Learn how to crochet the Harlequin Stitch in this quick and easy tutorial.

 You can use any weight yarn you prefer, ideally in three or four different colors to show off this spectacular stitch.

-Choose a hook appropriate for your yarn.
+Choose a crochet hook size appropriate for your yarn.
 If you are unsure, check the ball band and look for the recommendation.

 Classic Crochet Harlequin Stitch Crochet Tutorial